ftsrg/theta/subprojects/xsts-cli/README.md

 * `--prunestrategy`: Pruning strategy during refinement, possible values:
     * `FULL`: The whole ARG is pruned and abstraction is completely restarted with the new precision.
     * `LAZY`(default): The ARG is only pruned back to the first point where refinement was applied.
-* `--metrics`: Print metrics about the CFA without running the algorithm.
-* `--visualize`: Visualize the CFA without running the algorithm.
-If the extension of the output file is `pdf`, `png` or `svg` an automatic visualization is performed, for which [GraphViz](../../doc/Build.md) has to be available on `PATH`.
-Otherwise, the output is simply in `dot` format.

 ### For developer usage